 Older stucco that has failed can be made safe again through remediation.

 While older stucco doesn’t provide all that much in terms of insulation, the same isn’t true of new stucco installations.
 Modern stucco has additive materials mixed in, such as fiberglass, which helps to improve its insulative properties.
 How stucco is installed has also improved over time.
-Today, there are many layers of wall present beneath the outer layer of stucco, including additional insulating foam.
+Today, many layers of wall are present beneath the outer layer of stucco, including additional insulating foam.
 These improvements in insulation protect your home against both hot and cold air, meaning that the interior temperature is more consistent year-round.
 This, in turn, leads to less money being spent on both heating and cooling.

 Sound insulation is an often overlooked beneficial quality of stucco as an exterior material.
 Stucco insulates against sound much better than some other common exterior options.
 This sound dampening works in both ways.
 First, sounds from inside the home are dampened.
 If you have ever lived in an area where houses are packed closely together, you may appreciate this quality more.
 Second, and far more important, is that sound from outside the home is dampened.
 This is excellent if your property lies on a busy road or near a school, park, or other popular public location.